 - Structure Your Document: Use headings, lists, and other structure elements consistently and correctly.

-Keep in mind that PDF/UA compliance is not a one-time task; it requires continuous attention.
-Whenever a PDF document is updated, it should be checked again to ensure it is still compliant with the PDF/UA standard.
-This can be a time-consuming process, but the end result is a document that is more accessible to all users, including those with disabilities.
+Keep in mind, achieving PDF/UA compliance is a continuous and ongoing task that demands persistent attention.
+Consequently, every time you update a PDF document, it’s crucial to check it again for compliance with the PDF/UA standard.
+Although this process may be time-consuming, ultimately, it leads to a document that is more accessible to all users, including those with disabilities.

 PDF / UA Errors